oar-team/cigri/doc/documentation/doc_jdl.rst

 - properties: properties passed to OAR to select resources
 - prologue: commands that are executed before the first job on each cluster
 - epilogue: commands that are executed at the end of a campaign
+- prologue_walltime: specific walltime for the prologue
+- epilogue_walltime: specific walltime for the epilogue
 - output_gathering_method: method to use to gather results in a single place